mwess/miit/README.md

 # MIIT (the Multi-omics Imaging Integration Toolset)

-MIIT (pronounce: `meet`) is a Python framework for integrating spatially resolved multi-omics data.
+MIIT (pronounce: `meet`) is a Python framework for integratig spatially resolved multi-omcis data.
 The main spatial-omics technologies that we focus on are Spatial Transcriptomics
 (through Visium) and MSI (ImzML).
 There is additional_data support for various types of annotations (pointset valued data, geojson data, and masks).

 ## Installation